Richard Firshein, D.O.

 Integrative Medicine & Family Medicine located in Manhattan, Upper East Side, NY

 Food allergies affect about 4-6% of children and 4% of adults in the United States, resulting in anything from a minor rash to life-threatening anaphylactic shock.
-At the Firshein Center, Dr. Richard Firshein is a leading expert on allergies and helps patients on the Upper East Side of New York City better control their food allergies through a curated approach that combines evidence-based practices from Eastern and Western medicine.
+At the Firshein Center, Dr. Richard Firshein is a leading expert on allergies and helps patients on the Manhattan of Upper East Side better control their food allergies through a curated approach that combines evidence-based practices from Eastern and Western medicine.
 If you suspect that you or your child may suffer from a food allergy, call or book an appointment using the online scheduling tool.

 In theory, you can have an allergic reaction to almost anything that comes into contact with your body, whether you ingest it, inhale it, or brush up against it.
 Still, some allergens are more common than others, which is certainly true of food allergies.
 The most common food allergies, which make up 90% of all cases, include: